aws-samples/amazon-fsx-workshop/fsx-lustre/workshop/4-mount-file-system/README.md

 aws fsx describe-file-systems --output json --region ${region}
 ```

-WARNING!!
-This workshop environment will exceed your free-usage tier.
-You will incur charges as a result of building this environment and completing the steps below.

 ### Step 4.1: Log on to the Linux EC2 instance

 - From the Amazon EC2 Console, select the **Lustre client - FSx Workshop** instance